How to Win Scholarships With Your SAT Scores | CollegeXpress

 Institutional scholarships

 Other schools have a less competitive system, meaning that even a fairly average SAT score could earn you scholarship money.
-Texas Tech University offers differing amounts depending on your class rank and SAT score; with a score of 1100 or higher, you could earn at least $1,000 a year in scholarship money.
+Texas Tech University offers differing amounts depending on your class rank and SAT score; with a score of 1200 or higher, you could earn at least $1,000 a year in scholarship money.
 As someone currently benefiting from an institutional scholarship based partially on my SAT score, I can tell you the best thing about these kinds of scholarships is they’re typically automatically granted to you upon admission to the college.
-With no extra applications, interviews, or letters of recommendations, it really is just free money.
+With no extra applications, interviews, or letters of recommendation, it really is just free money.

 Related: What You Need to Know About Institutional Aid and Scholarships